Icon call

 • Online or written registration

-• basic physical fitness (experience in equipment-based training or a gym membership is an advantage)
+• Basic physical fitness (experience in equipment training or a gym membership is an advantage)

-• Minimum age 18 years (for participants under 18 years, a written parental consent is required for registration)
+• Minimum age 18 years (under 18 years: written parental consent required)

 Detailed Course Contents